Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/intent-mapping-priority.md

 This feature helps avoid ambiguity between parent and child Intents.
 The ambiguity can happen when the user input contains a combination of parent and child Intent sentences.

 With **Intent Mapping Priority**, you choose whether you want to prioritize the current Intent or its child Intents.
-By giving priority to certain Intents, you can ensure that a Cognigy bot will respond to user requests in the most efficient and accurate way possible.
+By giving priority to certain Intents, you can influence whether the parent or child Intents are more likely to be mapped.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/nlu/images/intent-mapping-priority.png" width="80%" />